prabses/glc-bed-grading-system-v2/TEMPLATE MASTERFILE/Sheet_Structure_Guide.md

 **Key Features:**
 - ✅ Managed via "Manage Assignments" dialog (Actions menu)
-- ✅ One row per instructor-subject-grade-section combination
+- ✅ One row per teacher-subject-grade-section combination
 - ✅ Active assignments (Status = "Active") are used for template generation
 - ✅ Inactive assignments (Status = "Inactive") are preserved for history
-- ✅ OGS template dialog only shows instructors with active assignments
+- ✅ OGS template dialog only shows teachers with active assignments
 - ✅ Subjects are auto-detected from assignments when generating templates
 - ✅ Sheet is auto-created when first assignment is added
 - ✅ Complete audit trail with creation/modification dates and user tracking
 - ✅ Modified date updates when assignment is reactivated or deleted

 **Workflow:**
-1. Admin uses "Manage Assignments" dialog to assign instructors
+1. Admin uses "Manage Assignments" dialog to assign teachers
 2. When generating OGS template, user selects Grade Level → Section
-3. System shows only instructors with active assignments for that grade/section
+3. System shows only teachers with active assignments for that grade/section
-4. User selects instructor
+4. User selects teacher
-5. System auto-detects all subjects assigned to that instructor for that grade/section
+5. System auto-detects all subjects assigned to that teacher for that grade/section
 6. Template is generated with one sheet per subject

 ---

 ### **Sheet 3: ADVISORY** (Advisory Class Assignments)

-**Purpose:** Stores which instructors are assigned as advisors to which grade level and section combinations.
+**Purpose:** Stores which teachers are assigned as advisors to which grade level and section combinations.
 This tracks advisory class assignments separately from subject teaching assignments.
 Uses status (Active/Inactive) to manage changes over time.

 **🔒 PROTECTED SHEET - Scripts manage this automatically.
 Users manage via "Manage Advisory Classes" dialog.**